dmarcoux/dotnet_templates/README.md

    dotnet new globaljson --roll-forward disable && sed -i -e '1s|^|// Documentation: https://learn.microsoft.com/en-us/dotnet/core/tools/global-json\n// Comments are supported in this JSON file.
 Refer to the documentation above\n|' global.json
    ```

-   _Note: By generating `global.json`, we don't have to manually enter the version number of the .NET SDK installed in the nix-shell environment._
+   _Note: By generating `global.json`, we don't have to manually enter the version number of the .NET SDK installed in the development environment._

 8. Adapt this README to the project.